FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 ![Physical Architecture Diagram](./img/physical-architecture.png)

-Our project's physical structure is very simple and relies in only one block.
+Our project's physical structure is very simple and relies in only two blocks.
 Since all of the app information is stored in a local database, our app will only execute queries to select, update and insert conferences on the SQLite database.

-We choose using SQLite database because of simplicity and the good integration with flutter.
+We choose use SQLite database because of simplicity and the good integration with flutter.

 The displays of the world map is done by a *HTTPS Request* to [Open Street Map](https://www.openstreetmap.org) database.